 Local Rating List - A new list came into force on 01 April 2017.
-The list can be viewed at the:

 You can also see the valuation list with a copy of your entry by visiting the Valuation Office website.
 The Valuation Office, who are part of the Inland Revenue, are responsible for setting the rateable values.